WRKO: Top 40 era

 WRKO's other main competitor was WMEX, which was Boston's original Top 40 station, starting the format in 1957.
 Even though WMEX's city ratings were good, it had a highly directional signal and did not effectively reach many of the suburbs, especially at night.
 WRKO (and the growing popularity of FM rock stations) eventually drove WMEX to a format change in 1975, with WRKO remaining Boston's sole AM Top 40 station.
 In May 1975, WRKO's airborne traffic reporter, "The Red Baron" (Rick Blumberg), joined the morning team with Dale Dorman and Bill Rossi.
 The Red Baron was both the pilot and traffic reporter, flying at 1000 feet over Boston, in a fixed wing aircraft.
 1975 and 1976 were the only years that WRKO had an aircraft in the sky.

 WRKO was propelled in its success by the introduction of the so-called Drake format originated by radio programmer Bill Drake.
 In contrast to other Top 40 formats at the time, it featured a limited playlist of only the top hits, with strict minimal talk and a more music approach presented in a straightforward manner.
-This format was adopted by other stations across the country, including RKO General stations KHJ in Los Angeles, WHBQ in Memphis and WOR-FM in New York (now WEPN-FM).
+This format was adopted by other stations across the country, including RKO General stations KHJ in Los Angeles, WHBQ in Memphis and WOR-FM in New York.
 Virtually any station using the Drake sound rose to the top of its market.

 By the end of the 1970s, however, rock and Top 40 radio had begun to migrate from AM to FM.
 In a three-year period from 1978 to 1981, WRKO lost a chunk of its audience.
 The station tried to compete with the surge in FM listening, first with a short-lived focus on album cuts and later by switching to more of an adult contemporary music format, featuring a morning program with market legend Norm Nathan.
 A switch to a country music format was also reportedly briefly considered.
 In 1980, WRKO began running talk programming during evening hours.
 On September 27, 1981, the station switched to an all-talk format; at 6:00 p.m. on that date, Justin Clark played the last song, "American Pie" by Don McLean.